HakimiX/Ares/README.md

 ### CI/CD
 #### Jenkins
-Continuous Integration and Continuous Delivery using a local Jenkins server running on Kubernetes using Minikube.<br>
+Continuous Integration and Continuous Delivery using a local Jenkins server running on Kubernetes using Minikube.
 The Jenkins documentation is located [here](jenkins/README.md).

 ### Deployment